Saturday, September 3, 2011

 2003: Mary J. Blige had the top album with Love and Life.

-2010: Mike Edwards of ELO was killed in Devon, England when a giant bale of hay fell down a hill and crashed into his van.
+2010: Mike Edwards, cellist of ELO, was killed on the road between Harbertonford and Halwell, Devon, England when a giant bale of hay fell down a hill and crashed into his van.
+The cylindrical bale fell down a slope, flipped 15 feet over a hedge and smashed onto the roof of his van, killing him instantly.

-1934: Freddie King, one of the elite guitarists of the Rock Era, was born in Gilmer, Texas.
+1934: Freddie King, one of the elite guitarists of the Rock Era, was born in Gilmer, Texas; died of complications from stomach ulcers and acute pancreatitis December 28, 1976 in Dallas, Texas.

 1942: Al Jardine of the Beach Boys was born in Lima, Ohio.

-1945: Mike Harrison, keyboardist of Spooky Tooth, was born in Carlisle, England.
+1945: Mike Harrison, keyboardist of Spooky Tooth, was born in Carlisle, Cumberland, England.

-1948: Don Brewer, drummer of Grand Funk Railroad, was born in Flint, Michigan.
+1948: Don Brewer, founding member and drummer of Grand Funk Railroad, was born in Flint, Michigan.

 1955: Steve Jones of the Sex Pistols was born in London.